pp4rs/2024-uzh-installation-guide/docs/rstudio.md

 To log out, click on the log out button in the top right corner.

-To stop the RStudio server from running (logging out doesn't stop it), enter `rstudio stop` into your terminal. -->
+To stop the RStudio server from running (logging out doesn't stop it), enter `rstudio stop` into your terminal.

+!!! tip "Why RStudio Server?"
+    We are using RStudio server rather then the desktop version of RStudio because we have found it the easiest way to interact with the R installation inside the WSL system.